AyushAggarwal1/ghostlight/README.md

 Tips
 - Use `--list-tables` (DB scans) to print discovered tables.
 - Use `--show-sql` to log executed SQL.
+- Use `--strict` to aggressively reduce false positives (requires multiple detections or matches).
+- Tune `--min-entropy` (default 3.5) for secrets; raise to reduce noise.
 - Increase `--sample-bytes` for deeper content sampling.

 ### AWS Comprehensive Scanning